Scottish Kilt

 Wearing a Kilt Rules

-Scottish traditions is all about welcoming outsiders into our community with pride.
+Scottish tradition has always been welcoming to outsiders.
 True Scots refers to the men who wear nothing beneath kilts.
 Well, it seems a myth as it is highly impractical to wear nothing under a kilt in cold weather.
 If you are wearing a kilt for the first time then don’t forget to wear something under it.
 Sit, stand, and walk to make yourself comfortable with this adorable garment.
-Make sure that the pleats are flat so you can sweep your hand over the back of the tilt after standing up to ensure that pleats of the kilt are flat.
+Make sure that the pleats are flat so you can sweep your hand over the back of the kilt after standing up to ensure that pleats of the kilt are flat.
 Your kilt must be ironed.
 It’s just not a piece of clothing you are going to wear in fact it’s the symbol of a nation.
 Remember to keep your legs closed when you’re wearing a kilt and to be modest.
 That rule applies to Scots, too!

 The Kilt Style